Samsung U960 Rogue: Camera

 The Rogue has an integrated 3.0-megapixel camera with flash, self-portrait mirror, camcorder and digital zoom.
 There is a dedicated camera and video key on the handset for quick access to camera features.
 The handset comes with numerous "pre-shot" options include single, multi-shot, panorama, mosaic or frame shooting; flash; brightness adjustment; timer; auto-focus; auto-shot; fine, normal or economy photo quality; white balance; metering and ISO; contrast; saturation; sharpness; normal, black and white, antique, aqua or negative color effects; and several resolution options from 2048 x 1536 px down to 320 x 240 px.

 Once a photo is taken, users can add an effect (grayscale, sepia, green, blue, sketch, emboss, soft-glamorous, soft-elegant, soft-charismatic, spring sun, dawn, fright, cinema-normal, cinema-black and white, cinema-old), merge, rotate or flip, resize, adjust for weather or lighting conditions, copy and paste, save or trash the photo, or view it in a slide show.
 The photo can also be drawn on with a "pen", and items of selectable color, thickness and shape can be placed on the photo.

 As a camcorder, recording features include an optional flash for recording, adjustable brightness, selectable size/resolution (storage or sending size), timer, white balance adjustment, color effects, and quality adjustment.

-To edit videos, a "Video Wizard" splices and merges files into one video, adjusts volume, edits sound, trims, splits or copies video, inserts text, or adds an effect (black and white,sepia ,posterise ,solarize, blur, sharpen, noise, emboss).
+To edit videos, a "Video Wizard" splices and merges files into one video, adjusts volume, edits sound, trims, splits or copies video, inserts text, or adds an effect (black and white, sepia, posterise, solarize, blur, sharpen, noise, emboss).

 Videos can be sent, saved, erased, viewed in a slide show, or saved as a project.

 Ringtones and audio playback

 The Samsung Rogue has a built-in speakerphone, a 3.5 mm stereo audio jack, Bluetooth A2DP and V CAST Music services.
 The phone has a microSD slot for additional storage that supports cards up to 16 GB.
 The built-in media player can play music in MP3, AAC, AAC+, eAAC+ as well as WMA formats.
 The music player is not able to multi-task.

-The phone uses MP3 polyphonic and truetone ringtones and has vibrate options.
+The phone uses MP3 polyphonic and truetone ringtones, having also vibrate options.